Best multi-effects pedals 2024: Do-it-all multi-FX for all styles and budgets

 (Image credit: Future)

-Choosing the best multi-effects pedal can be as long-winded as a King Gizzard-style jam session.
-To remedy that, we’ve put together some buying advice that lets you get down to brass tacks and select the most important aspects you’ll need to know when making a choice about your new multi-effects pedal.
+Choosing the best multi-effects pedal for your own rig is an exciting thing, but can also be quite time-consuming – not unlike every effects-laden King Gizzard album.
+Even if only for the sheer volume of incredible options out there, choosing the right one for you is a toughie.
+To remedy that, we’ve put together some buying advice that lets you get down to brass tacks and select the most important aspects you’ll need to consider when making a choice about your new multi-effects pedal.

 What should I look for in a multi-effects unit?

-If you’re just getting started on your guitar-playing journey, then a multi-effects pedal is your best entry point into exploring this wide world of sound.
-With such a vast array of sounds at your fingertips, they can really help you hone in on the sounds you love and many multi-effects pedals come with presets that emulate the sounds of famous guitar players to get you started.
+If you’re just getting started on your guitar-playing journey, then a multi-effects pedal is your best entry point into exploring the vast array of sounds available to you as a player.
+Having a great many effects at your fingertips (or at your toes, as it were) can really help you hone in on the sounds you love; many multi-effects pedals even come with presets that emulate the sounds of famous guitar players, so you have a jumping-off point to work from.

 For players who’ve already got a good grasp on the sounds they like, a multi-effects pedal can help condense a large rig down for easier gigging, augmenting your already painstakingly created pedalboard.
 Mixing with regular stompboxes is a great way to create a hybrid pedalboard, giving you the best in digital and analog effects.